-If a student refuses to go to the department removal room, leaves the classroom without the teacher's permission or displays serious behaviours, On Call may be requested by members of staff across the Academy.
-Each On Call request is dealt with by the pastoral team and SLT on a case by case basis and further sanctions may be applied if deemed appropriate.
+On Call may be requested by members of staff across the Academy.
+Each 'On Call' request is dealt with by the pastoral team and SLT on a case by case basis and further sanctions, such as suspensions, may be applied if deemed appropriate.